CNS-OIST/STEPS_Docker/README.md

 ## License

-This project is licensed under the GPL v2.
-See the [LICENSE](./LICENSE) file for more details.
+CNS-OIST STEPS is released under the terms of the GNU General Public License version 2 See the [LICENSE](./LICENSE) file for more details.